The booklet of curriculum choices for year 9 is below, please click on the link to download it:Year 9 options: curriculum choices

 Sixth Form Subjects

-Students can also study Core Maths and have the opportunity to complete the Extended Project Qualification (EPQ)
+Students can also study Core Mathematics and have the opportunity to complete the Extended Project Qualification (EPQ)

 Provision is made for students who need to re-sit GCSE English and maths.